MohamedWElteir/grades-checker/README.md

  "message": "Grade checking service stopped for user {username}."
 }
 ```
-- The API will stop checking the grades and will send a message to the user with a message like this:
+- The API will stop checking the grades and will send a message to the user with some info about how many minutes he had subscribed to the service with the start and end times.
+The message would look like this:
 ```
 "Hello!
 You have successfully stopped the grades checker API.
 Thank you for using the grades checker API."
+Info:
+*Duration*: x minutes
+*Start date*: DD/MM/YYYY, HH/MM/SS (24-hour format)
+*End date*: DD/MM/YYYY, HH/MM/SS (24-hour format)
 ```
 - **The API will also delete the user and all their info from the database.**